 Switching to gluten-free alternatives has many benefits.
 You might see:

-• Improved gut health thanks to more fiber.
+- Improved gut health thanks to more fiber.

-• More nutrients with a variety of vitamins and minerals.
+- More nutrients with a variety of vitamins and minerals.

-• Less inflammation, which helps your overall health.
+- Less inflammation, which helps your overall health.

-Quinoa: A Top Choice for Burghur Replacement
+Quinoa: A Top Gluten Free Choice for Substitute to Burghur

 Cooking and Preparation Tips